edysfy/Group_website/README.md

 The Mental Elf is a 'no misinformation' mental health blogging website started by information scientist, Andre Tomlin.
 The blog is now a team of contributors aiming to bring fresh perspectives and considerable knowledge and clinical experience when talking about mental health.

 ##### How EmoteMap solves the problem differently:
-Although their low-level information can provide information to those trying to understand their mental health better, Emote Map aims to build more of an experiential feel.
-On top of this Emote Map gives a communal feel, and is more so trying to combat the negative effects of current social communities
+Although their enlightening information can provide those trying to understand their mental health better the relevant knowledge, Emote Map aims to build more of a positive way for users to interact online.
+We aim to create a communal feel, whereby users can both be self-reflective as well as feel supported by other users who have had similar experiences and emotions.

 #### Website 2 - Young Minds https://youngminds.org.uk